SeisoLLC/easy_infra/README.md

    were confirmed as valid and did not fail any of the security policy validation.

-\* In the minimal images, only KICS is available
+\* In the minimal images, only Checkov and KICS are available

 ### Learning mode